jwbuurlage/category-theory-programmers/doc/categories_for_programmers.md

 ## Monads and functional programming

-Today, the most common programming style is *imperative*.
-Imperative programming lets the user describes *how* a program should operate, mostly by directly changing the memory of a computer.
-Most computer hardware is imperative; a processor executes a machine code sequence, and this sequence is certainly imperative.
-This is originally described by mathematicians such as Turing and von Neuman in the 30s.

-A constrasting way of programming is *declarative programming*, which is a way of expressing *what* you want the program to compute (without explicitely saying how it should do this).
-A good way of expressing what you want to have computed, is by describing your program mathematically, i.e. *using functions*, which is what we explore here.
-This functional style of looking at computations is based on work in the 20s/30s by Curry and Church among others.

-The difficulty in using a *(typed, pure) functional* programming language, is that the **functions that you write** between types **should behave like mathematical functions** on the corresponding sets.
-This means, for example, that if you call a function multiple times with the same arguments, it should produce the same result every time.
-This is often summarized as a *side-effect free function*.
-Other difficulties are that values are in principle immutable.

-Something else that would allow us to more accurately describe our programs in a mathematical way is if executing is *lazy*, and Haskell indeed is lazy.
-This means we can work with **infinite lists and sequences**, and only peeking inside such as a list causes the necessary computations to be done (or 'collapses the wave function' if you want a quantum analogy).

-We will explore what this means for actual programs, and discover what problems and difficulties pop up.
-In the coming chapters we will fix these problems (and go beyond!) using our categorical language.
+Because valid functional programs can seem quite restrictive, we need non-standard tools to perform operations that you take for granted in imperative languages.
+We will explore what this statement means for some real world programs, and discover what problems and difficulties pop up.
+In this part and the following we will see how to circumvent these problems (and go beyond!) using the categorical language that we developed prior.

 ### Problem 1: Computations and IO in Haskell